Weighing privacy against the public interest

 - continuing to record after the interview is over.

-- senior editorial approval and signed document
+- senior editorial approval and signed documents

 - a clear declaration as to why the action is in the public interest